hikaru-saito-dev/whop-police-bounty/README.md

 - `POST /api/reports` - Submit a new report
 - `GET /api/reports?company_id=xxx` - Get all reports (team members only)
 - `PATCH /api/reports/[id]` - Approve or deny a report (team members only)
-- `POST /api/upload` - Upload proof images
+- `POST /api/upload` - Upload proof images to Cloudinary

 ## Technologies